mtlynch/mtlynch.io/_posts/2017-11-14-how-to-hire-a-cartoonist-for-your-blog.md

 Within the applicant pool, the men's portfolios were generally filled with illustrations in the style of political cartoons or graphic novels.
 The women's portfolio's contained more cartoons for advertisements or children's books.
 The latter was most similar to the style I had in mind.

-## Hiring Round 2: Choosing the final cartoonist
+# Choosing the final cartoonist

 Once I had a shortlist, I commissioned each cartoonist to draw a cartoon based on the same description: